peplau/AI-Content-Profiler/README.md

 The content of your pages is analyzed by the GenAI to determine the Profile Cards to be assigned.
 When the content profiling starts, all fields matching the following conditions are serialized:

-- Text-typed fields (Single-Line, Multi-Line, Rich Text) that are not Sitecore internal (names not starting with "__")
+- Text-typed fields (Single-Line, Multi-Line, Rich Text)
+- that are not Sitecore internal (names not starting with "__")

 > [!TIP]
 > To ensure the best profiling results, make sure to include meaningful content at least on the main fields of your pages (Eg: Title, Summary, Body, etc).
 >
-> Also make sure the content of your pages relates with the Profiles used for content profiling.
-For instance, content about **Sports** have a lower chance to be identified with the demo Profile **"Sitecore Public"** then content about **Technology** or **Marketing**.
+> Also make sure the content of your pages relates to the Profiles used for content profiling.
+For instance, content about **Sports** has a lower chance of being identified with the demo Profile **"Sitecore Public"** than content about **Technology** or **Marketing**.